 Through Synechron’s relationships with leading customers around the world, it was noticed that increasingly wireless carriers and subscribers were indicating a growing demand for security of their mobile devices, i.e., to protect not only their phones, but also the valuable data and content on the phones (along with a strong technical support).

-Today, business is increasingly likely to be a mobile enterprise, conducted using devices that might not have been existed a few years ago.
+Nowadays, business is growing dynamically as a digital enterprise and almost every industry conduct their operations using devices that were non-existent a few years ago.
 Mobile devices also add significant value to people and organizations through increased efficiency and productivity.
 The world around us is also digitally transforming in a way that is having significant impact on how people and enterprises operate and this is affecting the technology and systems that are designed and built to support them.

 However, this era of mobility introduces new risks and challenges to the security of mobile devices and the data it contains.
 SyneMobile enables secure mobility by providing comprehensive risk management across Android devices to protect against app, network, and device-based threats while providing visibility and control over data leakage.